FriendsOfShopware/FroshPlatformBunnycdnMediaStorage/README.md

 - Set up plugin config

 ### Notes on Automatic Deployments
 The plugin configuration is stored in `var/bunnycdn_config.yml`.
-You must ensure that this file is shared and available in this location after deployment after you configured the pugin once.
+You must ensure that this file is shared and available in this location after deployment after you configured the plugin once.

 ## Suggestions